hokinus/create_templates/README.md

 	--outfile validation_templates.csv
 ```

-Output should match what is in `example/example_output/validation_templates.csv`
+Output should match what is in `example/example_output/validation_templates.csv`.

+Another output, which is much longer and includes all heavy atom xyz should match what is in `example/example_output/validation_templates.allatom.csv`.

 ## All options